zenml-io/zenml/docs/book/misc/debugging.md

 ---

 # Debugging Guide
-This page documents a series of how-tos for efficient debugging and getting help without losing your hair.
+This page documents a series of how-tos for efficient debugging and getting help.

 ## 💡 Introduction
 If you stumbled upon this page, chances are you're facing issues with using ZenML.
 First, thank you for your interest in ZenML!